dseguy/changedBehavior/behavior/constantFromInterfaceVisibilityCheck.rst

 Error Messages
 ______________

-`Access level to x::IPri must be public (as in interface i) <https://php-errors.readthedocs.io/en/latest/messages/access-level-to-x::ipri-must-be-public-(as-in-interface-i).html>`_
+  + `Access level to x::IPri must be public (as in interface i) <https://php-errors.readthedocs.io/en/latest/messages/Access level to x::IPri must be public (as in interface i).html>`_